Geometric criteria for overtwistedness

-\begin{proof} Choose a Legendrian lift for $L$ which has $\theta = 0$ at $L \cap S$, and a Legendrian lift for $S$ which is just $\theta = \e$ for some small constant $\e > 0$ (this is a Legendrian lift since $\lambda|_S = 0$).
-Theorem \ref{thm:sur/sum} implies that the Legendrian lifts of $\tau_S(L)$ and $\tau_S^{-1}(L)$ are respectively the cusp and cone sums of the corresponding Lagrangians.
+\begin{proof} Choose a Legendrian lift $\Lambda$ for the Lagrangian $L$ which has angle $\theta = 0$ at the intersection point $L \cap S$, and a Legendrian lift for $S$ with angle $\theta = \e$ for a small constant $\e\in\R^+$.
+Theorem \ref{thm:sur/sum} implies that the Legendrian lifts of $\tau_S(L)$ and $\tau_S^{-1}(L)$ are represented by the cusp and cone sums Legendrian fronts.
 Indeed, since they intersect in one point, we know by Theorem \ref{thm:dehn/sur} that $\tau_S(L) = S+L$ and $\tau_S^{-1}L = L+S$.
-Then by Theorem \ref{thm:sur/sum} Legendrian lift of $S+L$ corresponds to the cusp-sum, and the Legendrian lift of $L+S$ corresponds to their cone-sum.
-Since the Legendrian lift of $S$ is the Legendrian unknot, it is contained in a Darboux ball which is disjoint from $\Lambda$, and since any two Darboux balls are contact isotopic we see that cone or cusp summing with the unknot is a local operation on the Legendrian $\Lambda$.
+Then by Theorem \ref{thm:sur/sum} the Legendrian lift of $S+L$ corresponds to the cusp-sum, and the Legendrian lift of $L+S$ corresponds to their cone-sum.
+Note that the Legendrian lift of $S$ is the Legendrian unknot contained in a Darboux ball which is disjoint from the Legendrian $\Lambda$, and since any two Darboux balls are contact isotopic we have that cone or cusp summing with the unknot is a local operation on the Legendrian $\Lambda$.
 Let us now discuss the two cases.